kdwinter/aurb/README.md

 # Aurb

-A very simplistic AUR (Arch User Repository) utility.
+A very minimalistic AUR (Arch User Repository) utility.

 Aurb can download, search, and look for updates on the AUR.
+It can *not* automatically upgrade or install dependencies for downloaded packages.

 ## Installation

-    $ mv aurb.rb ~/.bin/aurb # or anywhere else in your $PATH
+    $ mv /path/to/aurb.rb ~/.bin/aurb # or anywhere else in your $PATH
     $ chmod +x ~/.bin/aurb

 ## Usage

-Download one or more packages:
+Download packages:

-    $ aurb -d hon -d ioquake3
+    $ aurb -d i3-gaps -d i-nex

 By default, this will save the package to $HOME/AUR.
-Edit SAVE_PATH in the script, or set the `AURB_PATH` ENV variable to change this.
+Edit SAVE_PATH in the script, or set an `AURB_PATH` ENV variable to change this.

+Download and install packages:

+    $ aurb --install i3-gaps

 Search for packages:

     $ aurb -s firefox

-List all available info for a given package:
+Print all available info for given packages:

     $ aurb -i aurbuild